What is a “Centennial Lab”?

 India Innovation Lab: Designing for Public Health (INAF 312-13, Fall 2017 and Spring 2018, Professors Irfan Nooruddin and Mark Giordano)

 In its second year, this lab will ask students to design interventions to improve the quality of public health and sanitation governance in the state of Bihar, India.
 In the fall, students will explore modules teaching the political, economic, and sociological dimensions of public health in India.
 The spring semester will focus on the development and implementation of potential solutions, which students will design working in close collaboration with experts in the field and government and civil society stakeholders.
 Students will be offered the opportunity to travel to India during spring break or the summer.

 Development and Displacement in the Arab World (ARST 367, Professors Rochelle Davis and Fida Adely)

 This lab will focus on different types of development (such as community-based development, state-driven, NGOs, international bodies) as solutions to emergency crises and protracted displacements in the Arab world.
 The disciplinary focus is anthropological, addressing issues related to economics, politics, society, heritage, and law.
-During spring break, students will have the option of traveling to the West Bank to learn about community-based development projects and the impact of displacement on communities.
-Students will then develop a final project related to community-based development in the West Bank, or prepare a proposal for such a project in Iraq or Syria or for Syrian refugees.
-Students will be offered the opportunity to travel to the West Bank during spring break.
+During spring break, students will have the option of traveling to Jordan to learn about community-based development projects and the impact of displacement on communities.
+Students will then develop a final project related to community-based development in Jordan, or prepare a proposal for such a project in Iraq or Syria or for Syrian refugees.
+Students will be offered the opportunity to travel to Jordan during spring break.

 Politics and Performance: Confronting the Past, Shaping the Future (CULP 290, Professors Derek Goldman and Cynthia Schneider)